DaBourz/SimpleLoginSecure/README.markdown

 **Installation and configuration :**

-Copy SimpleLoginSecure.php and the entire phpass-0.3 directory to your application/libraries directory.
+Copy SimpleLoginSecure.php and the entire phpass-0.5 directory to your application/libraries directory.
+If you're on PHP 3 to 5 use PHPASS 4 and change the line of the require at the top of the file.

 Create your database table using the following SQL sample.
 SQL files are provided.
 You can also edit the hash length and portability constants at the top of SimpleLoginSecure.php.